lukaszsobala/bvm/README.md

 ### Tips:
 - Use an ARM 64-bit Linux OS with the `kvm` kernel module enabled.
 This is a hard requirement.
 - Use Wayland.
 This is not a hard requirement, but it makes a big difference.
-- Use ZRAM.
-This is a must if you have a 1GB or 2GB Pi model.
+- Use ZRAM to avoid running out of RAM as easily.
+This is basically a hard requirement if you have a 1GB or 2GB Pi model, but strongly recommended everywhere.
 [Instructions here.](https://pi-apps.io/install-app/install-more-ram-on-raspberry-pi/)
 - Use Debian Bookworm or a new-ish Ubuntu image.
 Debian Bullseye may or may not work.
 If you try it, please let me know how it went.
 Maybe it works fine.
 - Your VM can be a folder anywhere, so it could be on an external SSD drive, or even network storage if you wanted.
 If you encounter issues with sparse preallocation, let me know and I can add a fallback case to do full preallocation.
+- If you are using the `boot-nodisplay` with `connect` modes, the VM could boot every time you log in to Linux.
+[Use Autostar for this.](https://github.com/Botspot/autostar)
 - Encounter an issue?
 [Open an issue.](https://github.com/Botspot/bvm/issues) Deal?
 Deal. :)

 ### Other notes:
 - ~~It seems to not be working on Raspberry Pi 4.~~ Now it should work after [this commit](https://github.com/Botspot/bvm/commit/d0b0a1ff228bbebfc2250b97255048032f3df3c7).
-Now on devices without A76 CPU cores, Windows 11 version 22631.2861 will be downloaded instead of the most recent stable version.
-This ought to resolve things for the Pi 4 and likely the Pi 3.
+Now on devices without A76 CPU cores, Windows 11 version 22631.2861 will be downloaded instead of the most recent public release.
+This ought to resolve things for the Pi 4 and many other SBCs.
 - If you have past experience with QEMU, I would like to ask for your ongoing help to help build out more features.
 Surely somebody will want to do serial passthrough, bluetooth passthrough, or something really specific that I will have no idea how to implement.
 - GPU driver: Full 2D/3D acceleration may be possible.
 First of all if you are Jeff Geerling and have a secondary GPU connected to your Raspberry Pi, in theory Windows could talk to it using GPU passthrough over PCIe.
 Maybe.
     For everyone else, it may be possible using this unfinished series of PRs spanning multiple projects: https://github.com/virtio-win/kvm-guest-drivers-windows/pull/943 Also see https://wiki.archlinux.org/title/QEMU/Guest_graphics_acceleration#Virgil3d_virtio-gpu_paravirtualized_device_driver and this other route which may be more mature: https://github.com/tenclass/mvisor-win-vgpu-driver